e271828e/Flight.jl/prototypes/kernel/NOTES.md

   complement — its boundary states are firing-resolution-invariant, so the boundary recursion stays its exact reference.
-- **The θ = 0 validation discriminates the edge's cause, before any interpolant cost.** A slot write between runs is the frame-top epoch seam: the re-measured σ₀ holds under the frame's own `u`, so the edge is the drain's, no in-frame crossing exists, and the event falls through to fire at the frame top *exactly* — the indexed grid time, no budget spent, nothing warned.
+- **The θ = 0 validation discriminates the edge's cause, before any interpolant cost.** A root-input write between runs is the frame-top epoch
+  seam: the re-measured σ₀ holds under the frame's own `u`, so the edge is the drain's, no in-frame crossing exists, and the event falls through to fire at the frame top *exactly* — the indexed grid time, no budget spent, nothing warned.
 The gate idiom's `Bool` flip is the same story.
 And a crossing